joomlatools/joomlatools-console/README.md

 Register Extensions
 ------------------

-You can insert your extension into the extensions table.
+You can insert your extension into the `extensions` table.
 This lets you work without an extension manifest.
+Like `extension:install`, you must also use what would be the _element_ name from your manifest.

     joomla extension:register testsite com_awesome